Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Introduction

 Next, we compute statistical properties of \textsc{MAX-$k$-XOR-SAT} at fixed $k$ and clause density $\lambda=m/n$, including the maximum achievable satisfied fraction as well as the overlap gap threshold.
-These are the first times these two quantities have been computed for \textsc{MAX-$k$-XOR-SAT} when $k$ is held fixed, and thus may be of independent interest. \begin{theorem}[\textsc{MAX-$k$-XOR-SAT} exhibits the OGP, informal version of Theorems~\ref{thm:max_value} and~\ref{thm:e_ogp}] \textsc{MAX-$k$-XOR-SAT} at clause density $\lambda=m/n$ has, with high probability, a maximum satisfied fraction of:
+These are the first times these two quantities have been computed for \textsc{MAX-$k$-XOR-SAT} when $k$ is held fixed.
+Combining our results, we are able to show that DQI is topologically obstructed. \begin{theorem}[DQI is topologically obstructed for \textsc{MAX-$k$-XOR-SAT}, informal version of Theorems~\ref{thm:dqi_fails_gallager} and~\ref{thm:bp_dqi_fails_ogp}] Assume the DQI decoder satisfies Assumption~\ref{ass:dqi_dec_conds}.
+DQI does not sample a bitstring $\bm{z}\in\mathbb{F}_2^n$ achieving a satisfied fraction more than $\mu_{\mathrm{DQI}}$, given by